gamesbook/pyprototypr/docs/customised_shapes.rst

          - *x* and *y* - different positions on the page for the lower-left corner
          - *label* - text to help identify it
-         - *hatch_directions* - if not specified, hatches will be drawn in all directions - otherwise:
+         - *hatch* - if not specified, hatches will be drawn in all directions - otherwise:

            - ``n`` (North) or ``s`` (South) draws vertical lines;